 David Stern has served at Equal Justice Works for 30 years, and was the executive director of the organization from 1992 to 2022.
 He vastly expanded the size and impact of Equal Justice Works during his time as the executive director.
 David is now serving as the special advisor to the CEO while Verna Williams steps up to become the CEO of Equal Justice Works.

 David joined Equal Justice Works, then known as the National Association for Public Interest Law, in 1992 to establish a postgraduate fellowship program; in 1995, he was promoted to executive director.
 During his tenure as executive director, the organization’s budget has grown tenfold, staff has quadrupled, and more than 98 percent of ABA-accredited schools are now members of Equal Justice Works.

-Under David’s leadership, the organization has facilitated over 2,500 public interest fellowships, with 85 percent of Fellows remaining in public service following their fellowship.
+Under David’s leadership, the organization facilitated over 2,500 public interest fellowships, with 85 percent of Fellows remaining in public service following their fellowship.
 In addition, Equal Justice Works is a national expert on student debt relief and provides tools to promote public interest law opportunities on campuses across the country.

 David has been recognized as a “Champion of Change” by the White House, as one of “The 100 Most Influential Lawyers in America” by The National Law Journal, and as one of the “Greatest Washington Lawyers in the Past 30 Years” by The Legal Times.
 In 2006, David was honored by the Mississippi Center for Justice for bringing national attention to the legal needs of survivors of Hurricane Katrina and for creating Equal Justice Works’ Katrina Initiative, which deployed lawyers to the Gulf Coast region to help thousands of people left without homes, jobs, or social services.